Differential Geometry of Contextuality: Generalized Contextuality and Generalized Probability Theories

-interpreted as the probability of getting the outcome $E$ when starting with a state $P$ and doing a transformation $T$.
-The important point is that we can compose transformations such that $p(E|T,P)$ can be understood as a path from the trivial object to itself, passing through the operations that define first $P$, then the transformations that define $T$, and finally the operation of $E$, closing the loop in the category of operations.
-Usually we can use the bracket notation to write $p(E|T,P)=\bra{E}T\ket{P}$, in analogy with quantum theory and linear algebra.
+interpreted as the probability of obtaining the outcome $E$ when starting with a state $P$ that underwent a transformation $T$.
+The composition of operations used in the argument of the function $p(E|T,P)$ can be understood as a path from the trivial object to itself, passing through the operations that define $P$ first, then the operations that define $T$, and finally the operation of $E$, closing the loop in the category of operations.
+This identifies $p$ as a function of loops passing through $\bot$ to the set of scalars, in our case, the probabilistic one.